zokrezyl/asciterm/README.md

-# ArtSciTerm: Terminal 2.0 for Artists, Scientists and Engineers
+# ArtSciTerm: OpenGL Terminal 2.0 for Artists, Scientists and Engineers

 ## What kind of problems do I want to solve